zerotohero-dev/sif/README.md

 Although there are websites for this purpose, they are slow to respond, and the are slower to use than a terminal. --- command line FTW!

+--

+// TODO: processing a duplicate link should be visible in the report output so that you can decide to update or ignore it.

+// TODO: some of the stuff in "lib" (like the one that goes through links and gets meta information)
+// can turn out to be additional side projects keep this in mind when writing them.